drkTettnang/corona-testing/README.md

 - Configurable overall or weekly number of tests
 - Admin area with basic statistics and possibility to add more dates
 - Result overview for admins
+- Cancel bookings easily in the admin area with email notification

 Features which are currently missing: